 In 1998, Gabriel moved to California and continued working as an actor, guest starring on Dexter, Numbers, Joan of Arcadia, and Bold and the Beautiful.
 In 2003, He won the ABC Talent Development Program for Best Drama.

 Gabriel’s greatest achievement came in 2013, when he made history by becoming the first person to roll a regular standard wheelchair across America – 3,100 miles, through 13 states, in 99 days.
-His journey was documented in a full feature film, Roll With Me, A Journey Across America, scheduled for release in 2015-2016.
+His journey was documented in a full feature film, Roll With Me, A Journey Across America, which is now showing on Netflix (https://www.netflix.com/title/81024500).
 In 2014, he went to Israel and rolled his wheelchair from Haifa to Tel Aviv, in the name of peace between the Palestinians and Israelis, “ROLL FOR PEACE”!!!